huanglizhuo/sora-watermark/README.md

 3. **FFmpeg Command Generation**: Builds complex overlay filter expressions
 4. **Processing**: FFmpeg.wasm processes video entirely in browser
 5. **Download**: Resulting video is created as Blob and downloaded

+This workflow is fully open source—browse or contribute to the codebase on [GitHub](https://github.com/huanglizhuo/sora-watermark).

 The FFmpeg overlay filter uses time-based expressions to animate watermark position: